 I filed an open records request.
 Now what?

-Once the Police Department receives an open records request, it has 3 business days to respond.
+Once the Police Department receives an open records request, it has five business days to respond.
 The day the request is received does not count as one of the business days.
-For instance, if a request is received on Monday, the request will be completed or a response mailed out by end of business Thursday.
-If it is not clear what documents you are requesting, or if your request is vague, we may contact you via telephone with questions.
+For instance, if a request is received on Friday, the request will be completed or a response mailed by the end of business the following Friday.
+If it is not clear what documents you are requesting, or if your request is vague, we may contact you with questions.

-Most of the requests we receive can be processed within 3 days.
+Most of the requests we receive can be processed within five days.
 However, there are instances where requests involve documents which are voluminous in nature and/or are not centrally located.
-If more time is needed to process the request, a letter stating such will be sent to you within 3 business days, including estimated date of completion.
+If more time is needed to process the request, a letter stating such will be sent to you within five business days, including estimated date of completion.

 What can I expect to receive?